jgsimmerman/typescript/_posts/2016-11-18-day4-codeschool.markdown

+---
+layout: post
+title: "Day 4: CodeSchool"
+date: 2016-11-18.
+categories: CSS
+---

 I'm about halfway through the CSS Cross Country course on codeschool and so far I'm not impressed.
 At first, the site kept glitching out on me, so I went back and started at Frontend Foundations.
 I got about halfway through that and then circled back to CSS Cross Country.
 Tomorrow, I'll probably just go back to Net Ninja.

-==Frontend Foundations
+CodeSchool does have an awesome git course, though.
+I'll give them that much.

+##Frontend Foundations##

 **Hexadecimal colors**
 - Numbers are in (R,G,B)